ifarah/salurbal_heat/README.md

 # Daily mean temperature data - ERA5Land
-## Sample of 371 Latin American Cities from 2001-2015
+## Sample of 371 Latin American Cities from 1996-2015
-### June 24, 2020
+### Oct 21, 2020

 Many researchers involved in SALURBAL are interested in using historical temperature reanalysis data.
 ERA5Land data neglects pixels that have more than 50% water.
 However, many cities across the world are situated next to the ocean.
 Since we were losing information, our team interpolated data from ERA5 (at a 30 km x 30 km resolution) and imputed it at the ERA5Land 9km x 9km resolution, filling the gaps from those "missing" pixels.

 Once we got the "complete" data for all of our 371 cities, we decided to estimate temperatures at an AD (level 2) level.
-In order to get temperature data at the AD city level, we weight the temperature pixels by population data (using 100m x 100m WorldPop data for 2010).
+In order to get temperature data at the AD city level, we weight the temperature pixels by how much the pixels overlap with a city and by population data (using 100m x 100m WorldPop data for 2010).

 Note: Since population data is not as accurate for Panama and Peru, we weight temperature by urban footprint data instead for cities in those countries.